International Entrepreneur Rule

 Q. What is the minimum threshold for an established record of successful investments?

-- The individual or organization made investments in start-up entities of at least $633,952 in total, in exchange for equity, convertible debt, or other security convertible into equity commonly used in financing transactions within the start-up entities’ respective industries; and
+- The individual or organization made sufficient total investments in startup entities ($746,571 as of Oct.
+1, 2024) in exchange for equity, convertible debt, or other security convertible into equity commonly used in financing transactions within the startup entities’ respective industries; and

-- After such investment by such individual or organization, at least 2 such start-up entities each created at least 5 qualified jobs or generated at least $528,293 in revenue with average annualized revenue growth of at least 20%.
+- After such investment by such individual or organization, at least 2 such startup entities each created at least 5 qualified jobs or generated at sufficient revenue ($528,293, as of Oct.
+1, 2024) with average annualized revenue growth of at least 20%.

 Q. What is the minimum threshold for government grants or awards?

-A. You can show “substantial potential for rapid growth and job creation” if the start-up entity has received at least $105,659 through one or more qualified government awards or grants within 18 months immediately preceding the filing of Form I-941.
+A. You can show “substantial potential for rapid growth and job creation” if the startup entity has received at least $124,429 (for applications filed on or after Oct.
+1, 2024) through one or more qualified government awards or grants within 18 months immediately preceding the filing of Form I-941.

 Q. What types of government awards or grants would meet this requirement?